 - Reporting should be available for each type of platform.

-- Reporting should ideally happen automatically without requiring extra effort from you, or the influencers.
+- Reporting should happen automatically without requiring extra effort from you or the influencers.

-- And, with regards to your campaigns, you want to make sure that the setup process allows your campaigns freedom to be unique.
+- Make sure the setup process allows your campaigns freedom to be unique.
 Cookie-cutter setups produce lame results.
 The best campaigns are the ones where you can loop in a variety of themes, influencer types, deliverable requirements, and platforms.
 Every aspect of your campaign strategy should be optimized to get the best results.

 If your budget won’t stretch to working with a dedicated agency, there’s no reason why you can’t do the research yourself.
 If you go this route, you'll probably want to find an intern that has a slightly masochistic personality, because this is a laborious and mind-numbing undertaking.